Skip to main content

 • Stripping ratio visibility.

-The relationship between waste moved and ore exposed, tracked over time, with cost attribution.
+The relationship between waste moved and ore exposed, the bank cubic metres behind every gram, tracked over time with cost attribution.
 Without it, the pit plan and the cost plan drift apart silently.

 • Fuel integrity across the bowser-to-engine chain.

 You store it.
 You dispense it.
 You account for it.
 One of the largest cost lines in the operation.
-Variance over your threshold opens an issue automatically with operator, machine, time and quantity attribution.
+A variance surfaces as an issue the day it appears, tied to the operator and machine behind it.

 • OTR tyre life as real money.